The voice and opinion you hear each week are that of Dana Sciandra, the host, and owner of ‘Stimulated Boredom.’

 CLICK HERE for more on my personal politics

-I am a student of human behavior and have a tremendous amount of experiences throughout my life that inform my opinions.
-I love debate and the integral aspect of looking at all sides of an issue before forming an opinion.
-I am a voracious reader and love to learn new things.
+I’ve always been a student of human behavior and have had a tremendous amount of personal experiences that have helped to inform my many opinions.
+I love to debate and considering all sides of an issue before forming an opinion.
+I’m a voracious reader and love to learn new things.
 I like to stay informed about the World around me and am passionate about being an engaged citizen.

-Why The Name, “Stimulated Boredom”?
+Why The Name, “Stimulated Boredom?”

 Q: Do You Swear On The Show?

 Q: How Has The Show Changed Over The Years?

 “You mean other than it initially being about scrapbooking?

 I would say that the show has evolved, but it has always been able to maintain its core principles, which is to (hopefully) be a combination of organic, conversational, unedited, well-informed, entertaining, educational, and interesting.

 When I initially started the podcast, I wasn’t exactly sure what I would discuss, I just knew that I was interested in a lot of things and that was probably a good start.
 For instance, in the earlier days, I tried different ‘bits’ that were more common to terrestrial radio, like incorporating goofy sound effects from soundboards or audio clips from the news and I would comment on it.